Who could benefit from this course?

 AMY CLARE TASKER

-Alongside running Theatre Maker at The Cockpit, Amy is codirector of Pinecone Performance Lab and Voila!
-Theatre Festival.
-With Pinecone, she writes, performs, directs, and facilitates the London Devised Theatre Intensive.
-Amy's most recent show The Queen is Mad premiered at the Lion & Unicorn Theatre in March 2024.
-She is currently writing Ukulele Days: a new musical for actor-musicians and the world's cheeriest instrument.
-In 2020, Amy wrote and performed HOT (Helen of Troy) at The Cockpit in February 2020 with support from Arts Council England.
+Alongside running Theatre Maker at The Cockpit, Amy writes, directs, and produces theatre as a co-director of Pinecone Performance Lab.
+Her most recent show The Queen is Mad had a successful run at Edinburgh Fringe 2025, winning a Special Commendation Award from Musical Theatre Review.
+Amy wrote and performed HOT (Helen of Troy) at The Cockpit in February 2020 with support from Arts Council England.